Former IRS Chief Counsel Attorney

 Contact Us Today

-The IRS will be litigating a large number of conservation cases over the next several years.
-For a detailed analysis of your conservation easement case, or of a malpractice or negligence case that involves conservation easements, contact Bomar Law Firm at .
+The IRS will be initiating a large number of syndicated conservation easement cases over the next few years.
+For a detailed analysis by a former IRS Chief Counsel lawyer of your conservation easement audit, litigation, post-settlement relief and the promoter’s responsibility to pay your damages that they caused, contact Bomar Law Firm at 404-841-6561.
 Cal Bomar represents taxpayers in conservation cases as well as other tax controversies.
-Our Atlanta tax attorneys handle cases involving captive insurance company litigation and syndicated conservation easement litigation, guiding clients through IRS tax disputes and promoter malpractice cases, as needed to get them to the best result.
+Our tax attorneys focus on guiding clients to the best possible result.